ruthjoy76/react-props/README.md

 ### Conclusion

 - We covered the basics of React component development, including function components, props, and styles.
 By following the examples and exercises in this lesson, you should have a solid foundation for building your own React components.

+### Exercise: Create a Link Component

+In this exercise, we'll create a reusable Link component that can be used to navigate to a different page.

+Create a new file called Link.js.

+Define a functional component called Link that takes a text and url prop.

+In the render method, return an a element with the text prop as its text content and the url prop as its href.

+Export the Link component.

+In your main component, define a url variable that contains a URL.
+Pass the text and url variables as props to the Link component.

+Use the Link component to display a link that navigates to the URL when clicked.